AdobeDocs/campaign-classic.en/help/configuration/using/schema-structure.md

 ## Description {#description}

-The point of entry of the schema is its main element.
+The entry point of the schema is its main element.
 It is easy to identify because it has the same name as the schema, and it should be the child of the root element.
 The description of the content begins with this element.

 In our example, the main element is represented by the following line: